If you're going to Orlando soon, you need to set aside at least 1 day at Volcano Bay on your trip.

 Speaking of which, let's start by answering a very common question: when is the best time to go to Volcano Bay?

 In terms of temperature, Orlando has a set of more or less well-defined seasons: from October to March, the city goes through autumn/winter, with the coldest weather and less rainfall.

 From April to September, the weather warms up and rains appear.

-Therefore, we personally recommend that you go to Volcano Bay between May and June, as July, August and September tend to have heaviest rains and even the possibility of a hurricane.
+Therefore, we personally recommend that you go to Volcano Bay between May and June, as July, August and September tend to have heavier rains and even the possibility of hurricane.

 Also, between October and March the temperature drops considerably and it is not so nice to spend the day at a water park.

 Having defined the period you will go to Volcano Bay, there are three more points that we need to address before the itinerary itself.
 Check out: